moreati/pickle-fuzz/README.md

 - What happens if a SETITEM has repeated keys?
 Is this implementation defined?

+The order of keys in a pickled `dict` is not specified.
+Prior to CPython 3.6 `dict` objects dont have a defined iteration order.
+Pickling the same dict object twice may produce distinct pickles.
+They should unpickle the same, but maybe not?

+`set` and `frozenset` objects still don't have defined iteration order.
+So pickling such an object twice may produce differing pickles.

 ## Further reading

 Other pickle payloads based on global objects